falocas/workshops/content/english/java-basics/activity-4.md

     statement(s)
 }
 ```
-An <b>if statement</b> follows the structure shown above.
+An `if` statement follows the structure shown above.
 The statement in the block will only be executed if the boolean expression is `true`.
 Otherwise, the program will skip to the statement after the block.
 #### If-Else Statement
 ```
 if(boolean expression){